skip to main content

 Companion Animals

 Compliance is currently willing to help those who need housing/shelter for their companion animals (cats and dogs).
 We have been working closely with local vets to house any displaced animals.
 We are happy to help animal owners until they are back up on their feet.
-Dog and cat food parcels have been distributed to the following townships:

 Please purchase pet food at local suppliers in the first instance.
 If you still need kai for your animals you can pick it up from the front desk at the Wairoa District Council office.